djnavarro/essays/content/post/hidden-loss/index.md

 Worse yet, the more my physical appearance changed as a consequence of the hormones, that's what it felt like at home too.
 Sexual orientation is a fundamental part of a person's sense of self, and hers was being taken away from her.
 It took me a while to notice (being bisexual, it's one of my blind spots) but once I did, I started to understand how much pain she was in.

 She'd gone from being married to a man she loved, to being married to a woman she barely knew.
 Of course that matters: how could it not?
 None of this was what she had signed up for, none of these changes were fair on her.
-She never asked to be a party to the culture wars around trans people, she never had any reason to think this would be her life.
+She was pulled into the culture wars around trans people without warning.
+She never had any reason to think this would be a part of her life.
 And, unlike me, she had no agency in the process.

 All these things are deeply, unbearably painful.
 And yet *no-one else noticed*.
 She was alone.